mfikes/ambly/README.md

 ClojureScript REPL into iOS JavaScriptCore.

-Ambly is designed to be a great REPL for use in devloping hybrid iOS apps which target ClojureScript to an embedded instance of JavaScriptCore.
+Ambly is designed to be a great REPL for use in devloping hybrid ClojureScript iOS apps.
 The goal is to eliminate friction and make for a seamless experience.

 Ambly comprises a ClojureScript REPL implementation, along with Objective-C code which interfaces with JavaScriptCore.